BMA98/thesis/README.md

-# thesis
+# Thesis

-This repository hosts the code for my thesis
+This repository hosts the notebooks of the reported experiments for my final project of CC6909 Trabajo de Título